 The main body of a policy consists of a Policy Target and one or more Rules which are described in the next sections.
 Note that in the root element of a policy, the rule combining algorithm (i.e., attribute "RuleCombiningAlgID"), specifies how the Fedora Policy Enforcement Module will deal with multiple Rules in a policy (how those rules are combined and evaluated together).
 This algorithm is valid for only the specific policy containing it, and is independent of similar algorithms in other policies.
-It governs how the various effects of the potentially several rules of a policy are combined into the single effect of the policy as a whole.
-It is also independent of the policy-combining algorithm operative for all policies collectively, which governs how the various results of all policies are combined into a single result.
+It governs how the various effects of the potentially several rules of a policy are combined into the single effect of the policies are combined into a single results of all policies are combined into a single result.